Soultaker (film): Mystery Science Theater 3000

 Soultaker was featured in the tenth-season premiere episode of Mystery Science Theater 3000 (MST3K), a comedy television series whose premise is that the character Mike Nelson and his two robot friends Crow T. Robot and Tom Servo are forced to watch bad films as part of an ongoing scientific experiment.
 Broadcast on the Sci-Fi Channel on April 11, 1999, the episode also saw the guest appearances of series creator and original host of MST3K Joel Hodgson as Joel Robinson and Frank Conniff as TV's Frank.
 Jokes comparing Vivian Schilling to Tonya Harding were made.
 Schilling did not watch the episode but did not like the comparisons with Harding.
 John Kenneth Muir cited the movie's appearance in the episode as causing the movie to have a "bad movie" reputation, despite initial positive reviews.

 The episode was considered one of the best episodes in the series, both by critics and by fans of the show.
 Erik Adams from The A.V.
 Club called it one of the most essential episodes, opining that Joel Hodgson's appearing in it was a "stamp of approval" for the show after he left its production.
 Jim Vorel for Paste ranked it as the 44th best in the entire series, calling the film an "overdramatic vanity project from the starlet/screenwriter" and praising the episode both for its riffing and for its host segments.
 A fan poll for the top 100 best episodes in the series voted it as eighteenth, the highest for a season ten episode.
+Writer Gavin Jasper lists Soultaker as one of the best horror episodes of the series.
 Elliott Kalan, the head writer for the Netflix era of the series, placed it as one of his favorite episodes in the series.
 Charles Bramesco for The Dissolve cited both Soultaker and later MST3K "experiment" Future War for increasing the popularity of Robert Z'Dar.

 In 2009, Shout!
 Factory released the MST3K episode as part of the "Volume XIV" DVD collection of the series, along with The Mad Monster, Manhunt in Space, and Final Justice.
 Joe Estevez was interviewed for the DVD.
 In 2016, Shout! announced it had lost the rights to the Soultaker episode, resulting in "Volume XIV" going out of print.